buguen/pyosv/README.md

 It is also about whatever could be built around this platform, in an as large as possible collaborative endeavour.

-Feel free to fork, and to pull request, whatever you think could be related or useful .
+Feel free to contribute in forking, and pull requesting, whatever you think could be related or useful .

 # Around Open Source Vehicle (OSV)